-- A. External Evidence: The Talmud maintains that Ezra the priest authored the work, while some Talmudists believe that Nehemiah completed the genealogical tables (1 Chron.
-1-9). - B. Internal Evidence: The content verifies Ezra's authorship since it emphasizes the temple, the priesthood, and the kingly line of David in Judah.
+- A. External Evidence: The Talmud maintains that Ezra the priest authored the work, while some Talmudists believe Nehemiah completed the genealogical tables (1 Chron.
+1-9). - B. Internal Evidence: The content verifies Ezra's authorship since it emphasizes the temple, the priesthood, and David's kingly line in Judah.
 The style is very similar to the Book of Ezra, and both share a priestly perspective: genealogies, temple worship, priestly ministry, and obeying the Law (TTTB, 100).
 Ezra's authorship is especially supported by the fact that Ezra 1:1-3 repeats the closing verses of 2 Chronicles 36:22-23 almost identically.